Wolfrine/GrowthWebsite/README.md

 # Next To-Do for Growth Tutorials SaaS-based Application

-## Activity tracker
-- Count of active logged-in users in gt_aj_app via common component --  either via pre build firestore auth (if possible) or by saving info whenever login happens
-- Total users list to be showns to admin in gt_aj_register -- create a side menu for admin so that switch can be done between Institute list and Users list

-## Can Git md file be displayed in website?

 ## Add News & Events Module
 - Develop a module to manage and display news and events related to the institute.
 - Include functionalities for adding, editing, and deleting news items and events.